MohsenTamtaji/PySACs/README.md

 ************************************************************

 # Contributing training data:
 We are very interested to recieve community contributions to the training data and re-train the PySACs model to make it more accurate and more general for graphene- and porphyrin-based and also other SAC systems.
-Please contact us though mtamtaji@connect.ust.hk, so that we may incorporate your data into PySACs.
+Please kindly contact us though mtamtaji@connect.ust.hk, so that we will incorporate your data into PySACs.
 Thanks for your contribution.

 ************************************************************